CivicActions/nebula/USDSPlaybook/USDSPlaybookChecklist.md

 1. CHUCK
 2. CHUCK
 3. This simple, one page application takes a list of drugs and displays the adverse effects associated with each one.
 When a user adds a drug to the list the drug is displayed in the legend and its data appears in the graph, giving immediate visual feedback.
 4. We will prioritize accessibility stories, which may influence chart colors, tabular data, and a descriptive copy.
-For [reference] (http://accessibility.psu.edu/images/charts/#charttext)
+For [reference] (http://accessibility.psu.edu/images/charts/#charttext) and [here] (http://guides.library.duke.edu/topten)
 5. We are offering a "save url" option.
 It will save the list but no personal information.
-6. The language
+6. The language will be kept to a minimum so the focus can remain on the charts.
+This app is geared towards health care professionals and we will ensure the copy makes sense to them.
 7.

 #### key questions